aws-samples/aws-modern-application-workshop/workshop-2/Lab-0/README.md

 <!--- **SkipBucket** - *If you want to skip the creation of the Mythical Mysfits S3 website bucket*-->

+For the parameter **ClairDBPassword** you need to follow the Postgres minimum password requirements:

+<pre><b>
+Master Password must be at least eight characters long, as in "mypassword".
+Can be any printable ASCII character except "/", "", or "@".
+</b></pre>

 Click **Next** to continue.

 ![CloudFormation Parameters](images/cfn-createstack-2.png)